asaltanubes/TFG-Killing-vector-fields/Escrito final/brown/quantum-cosmology-and-inflation.typ

 that $B$ has positive real part.
 This is necessary for the incomplete gamma function to converge to the gamma function.

-Similarly, the $expval(E)$ diverges towards positive infinity since the integral of the Airy function squared over the negative values of $E$ is finite but the integral over the positive values diverges.
+Similarly, the $expval(E)$ diverges towards positive infinity.
+Something interesting is that since the integral over the negative values of $E$ is finite while the integral over the positive values of $E$ is infinite,
+// Since the integral
+// of the Airy function squared
+// over the negative values of $E$ is finite but the integral over the positive values
+// diverges.
 This also tells something really interesting.
-Since the provability of a certain value of $E$ is related to the area of the square norm of the function this means that the predicted provability of finding Euclidean, instead of Lorentzian, spaces is zero.
+Since and the provability of a certain value of $E$ is related to the area of the square norm of the function this means that the predicted provability of finding Euclidean, instead of Lorentzian, spaces is zero.
 This also implies that the provability of finding a singularity